Learn What Is Rehab? 8 Essential Add...

 Mental health disorders like depression, anxiety, or PTSD often go hand-in-hand with addiction.
 Treating both at the same time, called integrated care, offers better outcomes.
 Many treatment programs include access to psychiatrists and therapy for co-occurring conditions.

 MAT uses medication to help manage cravings and withdrawal, paired with therapy and counseling.
 It’s especially helpful for opioid and alcohol use disorders.
 Common medications include buprenorphine, methadone, and naltrexone.
-SAMHSA’s guidance on medication-assisted treatment6 supports MAT as one of the most effective treatments available.
+Research consistently shows that MAT is one of the most effective treatments available for opioid and alcohol use disorders.5

 The cost of treatment can feel overwhelming, but there are many ways to make it more affordable.
 These include private insurance, state-funded programs, sliding scale fees, and grants or scholarships from treatment centers.